bayesmix-dev/bayesmix/src/hierarchies/Readme.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\theta_i&space;\sim&space;P_0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\theta_i&space;\sim&space;P_0" title="\theta_i \sim P_0" /></a>

 the two quantities k (i.e. the component 'likelihood')  and P_0 define what we call a 'hierarchy'.
+In our code, we use the terms 'hierarchy', 'unique value' and 'cluster' interchangeably when referring to the hierarchies.

 This is a basic building block of all MCMC algorithms form mixture models.
 Moreover, P_0 and k cannot be handled separately, since the update of parameters theta_h depends on both k and P_0.